jhuapl-boss/boss-manage/docs/IntegrationRebuild.md

 	pass:  88secret88
 sudo python3 manage.py test
 ```
-	output should say 36 Tests OK
+	output should say 200 Tests OK with 13 skipped tests.

+	There are 2 tests that need >2.5GB of memory to run.
+To run them, set an enviroment variable "RUN_HIGH_MEM_TESTS"

 ## Proofreader Tests